Skip to contents

 Detailed Scoring Information

-All methods store detailed scoring information for further analysis.
+All methods store detailed scoring information from each resampling iteration for further analysis.
 Let’s examine the structure of PFI’s detailed scores:

 knitr::kable(digits = 4, caption = "Detailed PFI scores (first 10 rows)")